Optional Practical Training for F1 Students

 - Graduation Application - You must apply for graduation before you can apply for Post-Completion OPT.
 Send us proof of your graduation application along with the graduation date.

-- Anticipated Employment Start Date - Choose a start date during the 60-day period following the graduation date.
+- Anticipated Employment Start Date - Choose a start date during the 60 days following the graduation date.

 - Request for the Application for OPT request form